 The requirements are: 120 hours of internship work which can be stretched over two semesters with prior arrangement, attendance at monthly Saturday seminars, and an internship journal.

-Students who are starting their second semester are encouraged to choose their internship from the listings in the Public binder.
-I recommend internships listed in the Private binder for those students who have taken all their required courses.
-Students who speak a second language are an exception and are encouraged to consider Immigration law firms and can start that internship as early as the second semester.
 All students may choose to do two internships for a total of six elective units.
 It is good to try two different internships if you are not sure what area of law you like best and do not have legal experience.

-After you have reviewed the possible placements, I suggest making a list of several that you find interesting.
 We have student journals in the PLS library and you can read about what students have done at their internships.
 Remember each internship experience is different so be sure to read several.

 Students work out their own start dates which do NOT need to match semester start dates.
-After you meet with your intern supervisor, your start date and schedule should be the-first paragraph of your internship contract.
+After you meet with your intern supervisor, your start date and schedule should be the first paragraph of your internship contract.
 In some public agency and government placements you will be required to attend special training and that will determine your start date.

 Internships are a wonderful experience and you need to start EARLY to get your first choice.
 If you are going to find your own internship, allow at least 4 - 6 weeks of lead time because you are approaching firms and other agencies that have not worked with interns and do not know the procedures.

 QUESTIONS?
 If instructor is not available, please contact the paralegal program staff.